grscheller/scheller-linux-archive/env/README.md

 ## Personnal UNIX/POSIX Shell Configuration
-This project contains the infrastucture I use to maintain and install my personnal UNIX based shell environment on the computers I use.
+This project contains the infrastructure I use to maintain and install my personnal UNIX based shell environment on the computers I use.